Von Willebrand disease

 Your doctor will also likely recommend the following blood tests:

 - Von Willebrand factor antigen.
-This test determines the level of von Willebrand factor in your blood by measuring a particular protein.
+This determines the level of von Willebrand factor in your blood by measuring a particular protein.

 - Factor VIII clotting activity.
-This test shows whether you have abnormally low levels and activity of factor VIII.
+This shows whether you have abnormally low levels and activity of factor VIII.

 - The type and severity of your condition